Install and Start Using the PHP SDK with Couchbase Server

 The Couchbase PHP SDK allows you to connect to a Couchbase cluster from PHP.
 It is a native PHP extension and uses the Couchbase high-performance C library to handle communicating to the cluster over Couchbase binary protocols.

-The Couchbase PHP SDK 3.x is a complete rewrite of the API, reducing the number of overloads to present a simplified surface area, and adding support for future Couchbase Server features like Collections and Scopes (available in Couchbase Server 6.5 as a developer preview).
+The Couchbase PHP SDK 3.x is a complete rewrite of the API, reducing the number of overloads to present a simplified surface area, and adding support for future Couchbase Server features like Collections and Scopes (available in Couchbase Server 7.0).

 The Couchbase PHP SDK is compatible with PHP 7.3+.